lucasdicioccio/laborantin-hs/README.md

 # Roadmap

-For version 1.2
+For version 0.1.4.x

+* [improvement] Use './results' as root dir in defaultBackend
-* Use system locale rather than default locale for time parsing
+* [improvement] Use system locale rather than default locale for time parsing
-* Add a scSelector :: TExpr Bool field to a scenario to load ancestors at prepare-time
-  - add handy "require" helper that sets a dep + scSelector at the same time
-* exports to propose exported files using "show-exports" command
+* [feature] exports to propose exported files using "show-exports" command

-# Annoyances/Bugs
-* the "continue" mode doesn't do what it should anymore, don't use it for now